ConnorNoddin/ECE_Capstone_PS2_Mouse/README.md

 This PS/2 mouse has undergone rigorous testing and empirical verification, ensuring its reliability and functionality.
 I take pride in presenting a project that not only meets but exceeds operational expectations, providing a robust and versatile solution for diverse applications.

+## Code Modularity

+The source code for this PS/2 mouse is designed with modularity in mind, allowing for easy adaptation to different projects.
+The modular structure facilitates customization and integration into diverse applications.
+Feel free to explore and modify the code to suit your specific requirements.

 ## Getting Started

 For those interested in replicating or modifying my PS/2 mouse, detailed instructions can be found in the respective directories.
 The "PCB_Files" directory offers essential files for fabricating the circuit board.
 Be sure to review the documentation for a comprehensive understanding of the tools and components required.